Explore the wealth of amazing history and science museums in Nice and the surrounding Riviera towns. Here’s our picks of the best museums…

 BEST NATURE AND SCIENCE MUSEUMS

-The Nice Observatory Okay, this working astronomy lab is not a museum at all… but it is quite historic, very educational, and offers 3 guided tours a week, so I’m putting it under Science Museums anyway!
+The Nice Observatory This working astronomy lab is technically not a museum… but it offers really interesting guided tours during the week, plus has a new interactive learning center called the Universarium, so I’m putting it under Science Museums anyway!

-The tiny Natural History Museum behind Place Garibaldi …is worth seeing only if you have a free ticket or pass and happen to be in the neighborhood.
+The tiny Natural History Museum behind Place Garibaldi is worth seeing if you have time left on your Nice museum pass and especially with kids.

 The The Saint Cezaire Grotto between Cannes and Grasse is a natural wonder with spectacular stalagmites and stalactites, and wondrous cavernes to explore.
+It is accessible by car only, but worth the trip, especially with kids.
 Here are the details and how to get there.

 Tickets and Passes for the Municipal Museums in Nice – The 14 municipal museums in Nice have two kinds of passes: here’s how they work, how much they cost, plus a few freebies and other museum passes.